Bren2010/msp/README.md

 hopefully offer a bit more flexibility in implementing secret sharing schemes.
 `CanGetShare(name)` should be faster and less binding than `GetShare(name)`.
-`CanGetShare(name)` may be called a large number of times, but `GetShare(name)` will only be called the smallest number of times possible.
+`CanGetShare(name)` may be called a large number of times, but `GetShare(name)` will be called the absolute minimum number of times possible.

 Depending on the predicate used, a name may be associated to multiple shares of a secret, hence `[][]byte` as opposed to one share (`[]byte`).